Cantera/cantera-website/pages/science/reactions.rst

 .. [#Westbrook1981] C. K. Westbrook and F. L. Dryer.
 Simplified reaction mechanisms for the oxidation of hydrocarbon fuels in flames. *Combustion Science and Technology* **27**, pp. 31--43.
 1981.

+.. [#Kossyi1992] I. A. Kossyi, A. Y. Kostinsky, A. A. Matveyev, and V. P. Silakov, Kinetic scheme of the non-equilibrium discharge in nitrogen-oxygen mixtures.
+   *Plasma Sources Science and Technology*, 1.3:207, 1992.